Return to our values, Johnson urges UK Conservatives

 With just six months to go before Britain leaves the European Union, May’s strategy for Brexit has come under criticism from not only the bloc but also from within her party, with Johnson being one of the loudest voices of protest.

+A report in the Sun newspaper even said that he had been setting out his leadership platform with senior members of the Conservative Party to say he would delay Brexit by at least six months to reset the negotiations.

-His speech on Tuesday to the party could overshadow May’s efforts to present a united front over Brexit and to try to energize her party to engage with the many millions in Britain who voted for Labour’s leftist policies in last year’s election, depriving the Conservatives of a parliamentary majority.
+His speech on Tuesday to the party looked set to overshadow May’s efforts to present a united front over Brexit and to energize her party to engage with the many millions in Britain who voted for Labour’s leftist policies in last year’s election, depriving the Conservatives of a parliamentary majority.

 “We must on no account follow (Labour leader Jeremy) Corbyn, and start to treat capitalism as a kind of boo word,” he will say, according to excerpts of his speech.